-The ODTR connects to the DUT with a launch lead, which is a standard patch cord with suitable connectors on both ends.
+Figure 6 Dead Zone Graphical Representation Measurement Method The ODTR connects to the DUT with a launch lead, which is a standard patch cord with suitable connectors on both ends.
 This ensures that the first event in the DUT can be quantified.
 If a launch lead is not used, the high reflection from the OTDR's internal connector masks the actual reflectance and attenuation of the DUT.
 The correct parameters for the measurement of the DUT are put into the OTDR.
 These parameters include the IOR, backscatter, helix factor, pulse width, measurement distance, and acquisition time.
-The importance of accurate settings for IOR, backscatter, and helix factor is explained above.
-Other important settings include the following:

-- Pulse width: A smaller pulse width yields a higher measurement resolution but works over a shorter distance and vice versa. - Measurement distance: This should be set as close as possible to the actual network distance.
+The importance of accurate settings for IOR, backscatter, and helix factor are explained above.
+The other important settings are defined as follows: - Pulse width: A smaller pulse width yields a higher measurement resolution but works over a shorter distance and vice versa. - Measurement distance: This should be set as close as possible to the actual network distance.
 If it is set too short, the far end of the network may not be not tested.
 If set too long, the resolution of the network under test will be low. - Acquisition time: A test with a short acquisition time will result in a higher noise level.
 However, a longer acquisition time will require longer work hours for testing purposes.

 If the optical network's parameters are not known, most modern OTDR have automatic detection settings.
 The OTDR tests the network starting with a short pulse width and incrementally increases the pulse width until it detects an end-of-fiber reading.
 It automatically adjusts the pulse width and measurement distance setting to best suit the DUT conditions.
 An OTDR trace will indicate any events detected in the DUT.
 There may be discrepancies between the OTDR trace result and the actual components in the DUT.
 This may be due to (1) high-quality connectors with low reflectance being recognized as splices rather than connectors or (2) undetected events, such as low attenuation splices.

-In PON systems where splitters are installed in the OSP, the use of a short pulse width (e.g., 5 ns) will not produce a readable result after the splitter due to the high loss.
+In Passive Optical Networks (PON) systems where splitters are present, the use of a short pulse width (e.g., 5 ns) will not produce a readable result after the splitter due to the high loss.
 A 1:16 splitter will cause about a 14 dB attenuation.
 This will usually cause the OTDR trace to drop below the OTDR noise floor.
 However, using a larger pulse width, such as 275 ns, will yield a lower resolution reading for the portion of the network before the splitter, thus potentially missing events or merging closely spaced events.